amd/ryzen-ai-documentation/docs/vitis_ai_quant.rst

 You can perform model quantization using the Vitis AI quantization flow, which is a part of the Vitis AI software suite.
 Depending on your network format (PyTorch or TensorFlow2), you can install the Vitis AI Docker container in a Linux environment to quantize your model and save it in the ONNX format.

-Vitis-AI also supports Post Training Quantization on ONNX format.
+Vitis-AI also supports Post Training Quantization directly on the model saved in ONNX format.

 .. toctree::
    :maxdepth: 1